-You try to move forward but you can’t seem to motivate yourself to take action.
+You try to move forward but you can’t seem to motivate yourself to take action, procrastination sets in.
 Does this sound familiar?

-Having coached many entrepreneurs and leaders I’ve found the quickest method to stop procrastinating and into action is to go under the bonnet.
+Having coached many entrepreneurs and leaders I’ve found the quickest method to stop procrastinating is to go under the bonnet.

 Two things then come into play.

-Firstly, we set up ideals that are often so far ahead from where they are right now that feel impossible to achieve.
+We set up ideals that are often so far ahead from where we are right now that the ideal feel impossible to achieve.

 This future ideal has been set up without really thinking about them, without really being engaged and inspired by getting to this ideal.

-There is no preparation, no thinking about what might need to happen to reach this ideal so we start avoiding even trying.
+No thinking about what might need to happen to reach this ideal.

 Your ideal will always be in front of you – which will cause you to stop and not make any forward progress.

-This will increase your confidence and your capability to reach for bigger and bigger goals.
+This process can help stop procrastination and can increase your confidence and your capability to reach for bigger and bigger goals.